 top of page

-When is the Chinese New Year 2024?(Year of the Dragon)
+When is the Chinese New Year 2025?(Year of the Snake) and traditions to remember

 Prepare for a journey into the heart of tradition into the wonders of Chinese New Year, also known as Spring Festival (春节 – chūnjié).
-In 2024, the revelry of this auspicious occasion, marked as the Year of the Dragon, will commence on February 10.
+In 2025 Chinese New Year festival falls on Jan.
+29. It is the Year of the Snake according to the Chinese zodiac

 The Chinese Calendar, or 农历 (nónglì), is the basis of the 12-year cycle of the Chinese zodiac.